rextechs/AzureIoTBootcamp/Day2-HOL1.md

 ## Create Resource Group

-The infrastructure for your application is typically made up of many components – maybe a virtual machine, storage account, and virtual network, or a web app, database, database server, and 3rd party services.

-You do not see these components as separate entities, instead you see them as related and interdependent parts of a single entity.
-You want to deploy, manage, and monitor them as a group.
-Azure Resource Manager enables you to work with the resources in your solution as a group.
-You can deploy, update, or delete all the resources for your solution in a single, coordinated operation.

 Create a resource group to collect and manage all your application resources for this lab

 ![Resource Group](images/IoTHub-Lab/01_Create_Resource_Group.png)